 We have three season in Myanmar, October to February is Winter (cold) season with average temperatures 20-24 C, March to May is Summer (hot) season with average temperatures 30-35 C) and June to September is the Monsoon (rainy) season, with high rainfall and average temperatures 25-30 C.

-We offer this tour almost whole year and except raining season is not recommended.
-The best season to do this tour is Winter season (Oct – Feb).
+We offer this tour all year round and the best season to do this tour is Winter season (Oct – Feb).